mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Some goods are illegal, and can be purchased only through a black market supplier.
-A black market supplier has whatever illegal goods match his world’s trade code, as well as any randomly rolled illegal goods.
+A black market supplier has whatever illegal goods match his world's trade code, as well as any randomly rolled illegal goods.

 For example, the characters have contacted a supplier on an